tone4ka/nodejs2021Q4-service/README.md

 ```
 docker-compose up
 ```
-For running tests in the container type in new console
+For running aythentification tests in the container type in new console

 ```
 docker container ls
-//copy Container_ID of the container which has image my-rss-docker
+//copy ID of the container which has image my-rss-docker
-docker exec -i -t Container_ID sh
+docker exec -i -t ID sh
-npm run test
+npm run test:auth
 ```

 For closing a terminal in the container type exit.